Jokushu/anone/README.md

 # anone
-This web will provide user the information about human's bone structure
+This web will provide user the information about human's bone structure using picture dynamically.